 This study follows a trial by educational specialist Dr. Lee DeLorge in Ohio, who put the Edublox program to the test.
 Sixty-seven students aged 5 to 18 with ADHD, dyslexia, dyscalculia, and non-specific learning disabilities participated in her study.
 Ninety-four percent of the students improved significantly in processing speed.
-Results were as follows:
+The results were as follows:

 - Thirty-five students with ADHD showed a combined increase of 52.45 percent, from a pre-test average of 37.24 percent to a post-test average of 89.69 percent.